Craig Anderson (ice hockey): International play

 Anderson played for the United States at the 2006 IIHF World Championship held in Riga, Latvia.
 In five games, Anderson went 3–2–0 with a 2.36 GAA; the U.S., however, finished in seventh place.
 Anderson once again represented the Americans at the 2008 IIHF World Championship held in Quebec City, Quebec, and Halifax, Nova Scotia, where he went 0–0–0 with a 5.63 GAA in two appearances as the U.S. finished in sixth place.

 Personal life

 Anderson graduated from Barrington High School in 1999.
 He married his wife Nicholle in the summer of 2010.
 The couple have two sons.

 On October 29, 2016, Nicholle Anderson was diagnosed with throat cancer.
 She revealed that she was cancer free in May 2017.
 After missing time to care for his wife and children, Anderson played a key role in Ottawa's run to the 2017 conference finals.
+On October 30, 2016, in his first game since learning of his wife's condition, Anderson shut out the Edmonton Oilers on the road, stopping all 37 shots he faced in a 2–0 win for the Senators.
+When Anderson was named as a "Star of the Game", the fans in Edmonton responded by giving him a standing ovation.
 On June 21, 2017, he won the Bill Masterton Memorial Trophy, for dedication to hockey.

 Anderson has instructed goalie camps since being drafted in 2001.
 He currently instructs at Craig Anderson's Goalie School in Chicago during summers.